PO Box 9021, Wilmington, DE 19809, USA

 (photo by Alan Brady)

-58. Juan Fernandez Petrel (t3) (p) (*) ______ (was considered conspecific with the White-necked Petrel which breeds north of New Zealand)
+58. Juan Fernandez Petrel (t3) (p) (*) ______ ccp (was considered conspecific with the White-necked Petrel which breeds north of New Zealand)

 Pterodroma externa